Snehitha10/Titanic-classification/README.md

 # Titanic-classification

-Algorithms used:Random Forest Classifier, Support Vector Machine Classifier, k-NN, Decision Tree Classifier and AdaBoost Classifier.
+Algorithms used:Random Forest Classifier, Support Vector Machine Classifier, k-NN, Decision Tree Classifier, Gradient Boosting Classifier and AdaBoost Classifier.

 Furthermore, a thorough performance analysis is conducted for each of these algorithms.